Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 come to the knowledge of the truth, each in his own order (1 Timothy 2:4; 1 Corinthians 15:23).

-The third omission is that Paul never mentions the priesthood of every believer .
+The fourth omission is that Paul never mentions the priesthood of every believer .
 Why doesn't Paul, the apostle of

 the nations, expend some print explaining this to the nations?
 After all, how could non-Jews (gentiles) understand

 this if they were never exposed to such a thing?
 Now, Peter mentions it, but he wrote to the Israelites in dispersion,

 not to the nations at large (1 Peter 1:1; 2:9).
 And, Jesus, as the Lambkin of God, declares that those purchased with